 What Are the Characteristics of a Rose?

 Roses are beautiful flowers that are loved by almost all gardeners.
-However, if you are planning to grow them at home, it is important to understand their many characteristics.
+However, if you plan to grow them at home, it is important to understand their many characteristics.
 In this section, we will discuss the characteristics of roses in detail.

 Roses are available in a wide range of hues.
-In some instances, you will find them in multiple shades of one specific color.
+Sometimes, you will find them in multiple shades of one specific color.
 Rose petals are either bi or tri-colored and they bloom in almost every color barring black.
 Certain hybrids of roses can come up with beautiful blooms with speckle or striped petals.

 What is the Use of Rose Leaves?

 Rose leaves are primarily used for medicinal purposes.
-They are combined with the hips and flowers of rose to create a concoction that can treat a range of ailments.
-That is probably the reason why you will find the reference to these specific plant parts in almost all books of herbal medicine.
+They are combined with the hips and flowers of the plant to create a concoction that can treat a range of ailments.
+This explains their frequent inclusion in virtually all herbal medicine literature.

 According to multiple chemists, medicine experts during the medieval era used to sell Turkish Petals as a cure for toothache.
-Interestingly, these petals weren’t rose petals, instead, they were rose leaves that were mixed with gum for creating attractive black pills.
-Many experts claim that these pills cured toothache and a range of other inflammatory issues.
+Interestingly, these petals weren’t rose petals.

-It is also known that the leaves of Rosa Pomifera, a species of rose was used for creating an infusion known as the German tea.
-This was further enhanced with the barks and the seeds of rose.
-While the exact benefit of the German tea is not known, many believe that it comes with calming properties.
+It is also known that the leaves of Rosa Pomifera, a species of rose, were used for creating an infusion known as German tea.
+This was further enhanced by the barks and the seeds of the rose.
+While the exact benefit of German tea is not known, many believe that it comes with calming properties.